scorpiodiagrams/scorpio_docs/wiki/sidebar.md

 #Jump( scorpio_dev;dev_docs \Diamond Scorpio Dev
 # \Diamond Scorpio Development
 New features under development)
-#Jump( scorpio_wiki;index \Diamond Scorpio Writer
-# \Diamond Scorpio Writer Repo
-Documentation of the Scorpio online books software.
-It's using markdown with extensions, and it uses Scorpio Diagrams for its diagrams.)
 #Jump( slush;index \Slush Slush
 # \Slush Slush Repo
 Slush pile.
 All that text and those diagrams that are on the way out.
+This link is not available on-line.
 Only available in offline content-development mode.)